marcosgz/lepus/README.md

 - `on_thread_error`: The block to be executed when an error occurs on the thread.
 Default: `nil`.
 - `process_heartbeat_interval`: The interval in seconds between heartbeats.
 Default is `60 seconds`.
 - `process_heartbeat_timeout`: The timeout in seconds to wait for a heartbeat.
 Default is `10 seconds`.
-- `consumer_process`: A block to configure the consumer process.
+- `worker`: A block to configure the worker process that will run the consumers.
 You can set the `pool_size`, `pool_timeout`, and before/after fork callbacks inline options or using a block.
-Main process is `:default`, but you can define more processes with different names for different consumers.
+Main worker is `:default`, but you can define more workers with different names for different consumers.

 ```ruby